 Unfortunately, the first step to conceptual mastery tends to involve a lot of memorization.
 I attribute much of my success in college to the basic memorization techniques in this book.
 If you find yourself having to remember lots of definitions, numbered lists, dates, etc., this book will be a huge help.
 I’d recommend starting with chapters 4-6; those 20 pages alone will improve your memorization effectiveness and efficiency.

 Do you feel like you read too slowly, that reading is cognitively draining, or that the info just doesn’t enter your head?
 First, I’d recommend that you start meditating – this will help with the cognitive processes (e.g., attention) involved with reading.
 Second, the suggestions below may help.
 Or… they may not.
 These are the only suggestion on this page that, in my view, may not work for everyone (I’d suggest the other techniques for meditation, memorization, studying, etc. to everyone).
-Though I think this could help many people.
+Though I think this could help many people (and have helped some students who tried it).
 I remember spending far too much time in college laboring over dense texts and wish I had known about this then.

 The technique: Text-to-speech software